owlsemperor/Torrent-Client/README.md

- still learning  web torrent library, nothing serious(i don't prefer piracy)
+ still learning  web torrent library, nothing serious(not a fan of piracy)